 The main topics in 2009 were the composition of the Supervisory Board, mainly with respect to the succession of Mr. Dekker by Mr. Ziebart.
 Also, the composition of the Board of Management was discussed extensively, among other factors in connection with the intended extension of the Board of Management to five members.
-As a result of these discussions, the Selection and Nomination Committee recommended to the Supervisory Board to appoint Mr. F. (Frederic) Schneider-Maunoury as member of the Board of Management, Subject to notification to the 2010 AGM.
+As a result of these discussions, the Selection and Nomination Committee recommended to the Supervisory Board to appoint Mr. F. (Frederic) Schneider-Maunoury as member of the Board of Management.
+On September 24, 2009, the Supervisory Board announced its intention to appoint Mr. Schneider-Maunoury to ASML's Board of Management, subject to notification to the 2010 AGM.
 More details on Mr. Schneider-Maunoury can be found on ASML's website.